AlphaTechnolog/nerdscanner/README.md

 To custom the output pass the next options:

 - `-i/--indent-size`: The indent size
+- `-I/--ignore`: Ignore a dirname of filename
+- `-nr/--no-recursive`: Show's a list of dir content with no recursive method (like ls)
+- `-H/--hidden`: Show the hidden files of dir content
+- `-NRD/--no-recursive-dir-icon`: The no recursive tree, directory icon
+- `-p/--path`: No show the name of dirent, show the path of the dirent.
+- `-h/--help`: Show an automatic help log.
 - `-F/--file-icon`: The file icon or prefix
 - `-D/--dir-icon`: The directory icon or prefix
 - `-dc`/`--dir-color`: The directory icon color